-Students entering in January 2021 will be required to complete the new non-credit 12-week Introduction to Medical School before commencing the basic sciences.
-Although the prep course, which begins after new student orientation, does not appear on transcripts, students will be required to take pre- and post- exams.
-Students must meet a threshold of a 70% score on the post-exam to continue in the medical curriculum.
-The pre- and post-exams measure medical school readiness and should help students identify strengths and weaknesses, learning styles, etc.
+Students must complete the non-credit 12-week Introduction to Medicine before commencing the basic sciences.
+Students will be required to take pre- and post-exams and meet a threshold of a 70% score on the post-exam to continue in the medical curriculum.
+The pre- and post-exams measure medical school readiness and should help students identify strengths and weaknesses.

 Modules 1 through 9